jina-ai/GSoC/README.md

 | Mentors | Felix(dot)Wang(at)jina(dot)ai |

 A 3D mesh is the structural build of a 3D model consisting of polygons.
 The data type is used in a variety of places but it is not always easy to create a search system catering to only 3D mesh data types.
 For this project, we have narrowed down our use case to 3D printing.

-The project will be an open source search app where users will be able to find 3D models similar to the ones they input.
+The goal of this project is to build a neural search app where users will be able to find similar 3D printing models similar.
+The project involves three steps,

-The features for the project will be built in 3 steps:

-- Support: The user enters the 3D file as a query.
+1. The user enters the 3D file as a query.
 The matching here becomes a simple search
-- Feature (required): Image as a query.
+1. Accept images as a query.
 The challenge would be to take a 2D input and render 3D models as output.
-- Feature (optional): Text as a query.
+1. (optional) Accept texts as a query.
 The challenge here will be to take the input as text and render 3D models related to it.

 If you want to know more about how to handle 3D mesh, look into the Jina documentation on [3D mesh](https://docarray.jina.ai/datatypes/mesh/).